matt9527-marist/MyObsidianNotes/Machine Learning/011 Tree-Based Methods and Ensembles.md

 Organized the same way as computing the Gini Index.

 ## Ensembles
-Intuition: If we have to make a prediction about something, would we
+Intuition: If we have to make a prediction about something, would we ask the person next to us or the whole class?
+Why not use an *ensemble* of estimators instead of just one?
+--> No Free Lunch Theorem (NFL):
+- If we average all possible problems, there is no single estimator that performs better than the rest.
+- Consequences: there may be some algorithms that are better for certain problems than others, but it is difficult to iden